 Preparing your property for hurricane season may seem daunting, but it doesn’t have to be.
 Trimming any trees that are close to your home, bringing any loose lawn furniture or decorations inside and moving your car to a safe location are three of the most effective ways to make your property safer.
 We also recommend keeping plywood, steel or aluminum panels on hand to board your windows and doors ahead of a storm.
 For areas that frequently experience hurricanes or severe storms, hurricane shutters and/or impact resistant windows is a smart investment.

 6. Help Your Neighbor

 When a storm strikes, it’s important to stick together.
 Lend a hand in helping your neighbors prepare, check in with them during or after a storm and help each other clean up after the storm.
 You can even share your evacuation plans and contact information to better communicate with neighbors during and after a storm.

-Be Prepared With KOHLER Generators
+Be Ready With KOHLER Generators

 A KOHLER standby generator is the gold standard in power outage preparedness.
 Explore our generators and find your nearest authorized KOHLER dealer to take the first step toward backup power.
 Recommendations from NOAA and Red Cross.